Rinderpest: Disease and symptoms

 Death rates during outbreaks were usually extremely high, approaching 100% in immunologically naïve populations.
 The disease was mainly spread by direct contact and by drinking contaminated water, although it could also be transmitted by air.

 Initial symptoms include fever, loss of appetite, and nasal and eye discharges.
 Subsequently, irregular erosions appear in the mouth, the lining of the nose, and the genital tract.
 Acute diarrhea, preceded by constipation, is also a common feature.
-Most animals die six to twelve days after the onset of these clinical signs.
-The delayed appearance of these signs of illness account for the steady spread of the disease once a historical outbreak began: an animal infected by rinderpest undergoes an incubation period of 3–15 days.
+Most animals die 6–12 days after the onset of these clinical signs.
+The delayed appearance of these signs of illness account for the steady spread of the disease once a historical outbreak began; an animal infected by rinderpest undergoes an incubation period of 3–15 days.
 Signs of the disease only manifest at the end of that time.
-Cattle and wild ungulates will normally die 8–12 days after signs of the disease emerge, by which time the animals may have travelled far from the place of infection and been mixed with many other animals.
+Cattle and wild ungulates typically die 8–12 days after signs of the disease emerge, by which time the animals may have travelled far from the place of infection and been mixed with many other animals.